binocarlos/powerstrip-k8s-demo/README.md

 ```

 Once we have done this we run `kubectl get pods` and wait for the redis-master to move from status `Pending` to status `Running`

+NOTE: it may take a short while before all pods enter the `Running` state.

 ### Step 5: Start PHP replication controller
 Now we start the PHP replication controller - this will start 3 PHP containers which all link to the redis-master service: